AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 Update Software on an iPhone

-1. Put AirPods into their case and connect the case to its charger.
+1. Put your AirPods in their case and connect the case to its charger.

-2. Bring your paired Apple device (iPhone, iPad, etc.) close to the AirPods and enable the Internet (preferably, Wi-Fi) on the Apple device.
+2. Keep your paired Apple device (iPhone, iPad, etc.) close to the AirPods, with Wi-Fi enabled.

-3. If an update is available, it will be installed automatically.
+3. If an update is available, it will install automatically.

 3. Disable Spatial Audio

-1. Launch the iPhone Settings and go to Bluetooth > AirPods Pro.
+1. Go to Settings on your iPhone, then Bluetooth > AirPods Pro.

 Disable Spatial Audio on the AirPods Pro